VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: Abstract

 \section{Abstract}

-Enterprise chatbots show promise in supporting knowledge workers in information synthesis tasks by retrieving context from large, heterogeneous databases before generating answers.
-However, when the retrieved context misaligns with user intentions, the chatbot often produce ``irrelevantly right'' responses that provide little value.
-In this work, we introduce VizCopilot, a prototype that incorporates visualization techniques to actively involve end-users in context alignment.
-By combining topic modeling with document visualization, VizCopilot enables human oversight and modification of retrieved context while keeping cognitive overhead manageable.
-We used VizCopilot as a design probe in a Research-through-Design study to evaluate the role of visualization in context alignment and to surface future design opportunities.
-Our findings show that visualization not only helps users detect and correct misaligned context but also encourages them to adapt their prompting strategies, enabling the system to retrieve more relevant context from the outset.
-At the same time, the study reveals limitations in verification support regarding close-reading and trust in AI summaries.
-We outline future directions for visualization-enhanced chatbots, focusing on personalization, proactivity, and sustainable human–AI collaboration.
+Enterprise AI chatbots show promise in supporting knowledge workers in information synthesis tasks by retrieving context from large, heterogeneous databases before generating answers.
+However, when the retrieved context misaligns with user intentions, these chatbots often produce ``irrelevantly right'' responses that raise the risk of overreliance.
+The current AI interaction paradigm asks users to verify chatbot outputs, without providing sufficient transparency and control over context.
+We propose and explore the value of a different approach that gives users control over context engineering through data visualization.
+We conduct a Research-through-Design study using VIzCopilot, a research prototype that extends an AI chatbot with corpus visualization techniques.
+We evaluate the potential of this approach through a qualitative user study that compares VizCopilot with a chat-only AI interface.
+Our findings show that visualization helps users detect and correct misaligned context, while also enhancing user agency and system transparency.
+This work demonstrates the viability of alternate interaction approaches to fostering appropriate reliance on AI and surfaces design opportunities for enterprise AI chatbots.
+At the same time, the study reveals limitations regarding verification support and trust in AI summaries.
+Based on these findings, we discuss how visualization can foster appropriate reliance, the associated design trade-offs, and our vision towards transparent and sustainable human-AI interaction.

 \ccsdesc[500]{Human-centered computing~Empirical studies in visualization} \ccsdesc[500]{Computing methodologies~Natural language generation} \ccsdesc[500]{Information systems~Question answering}

 \keywords{Chatbots, enterprise data visualization, context engineering, human-centered AI}